Sydney Opera House Trust

 The Sydney Opera House Trust operates and maintains the Sydney Opera House in Sydney for the Government of New South Wales in Australia.

-Description
+Role

 The Trust operates as one of the State's premier cultural institutions within the Create NSW portfolio.
 It is constituted as a body corporate under the Sydney Opera House Trust Act 1961.
 It has 10 members appointed by the Governor of New South Wales on the nomination of the Minister for the Arts.
 The Trustees must include at least two persons who have knowledge of or experience in the performing arts.
 A Trustee holds office for three years and is eligible for reappointment for no more than three consecutive terms.